Aider-AI/aider/docs/benchmarks.md

 ![benchmark results](../assets/benchmarks.svg)

-Aider is an open source command line chat tool that lets you ask GPT for features, changes and improvements to code in your local git repos.
+Aider is an open source command line chat tool that lets you ask GPT to edit code in your local git repos.
+You can use aider to ask GPT to add features, write tests or make other changes and improvements to your code.

-Having a reliable way for GPT to read/modify/write source files is critical to using GPT to edit code within an existing codebase.
+Having a reliable way for GPT to read/modify/write local source code files is a critical component of this functionality.
-Making code editing more reliable often involves tweaking and experimenting with the "edit format" that aider uses.
+Making code editing more reliable often involves changing and experimenting with the "edit format" that aider uses.
 The edit format is a key part of the system prompt, specifying how GPT should format code edits in its replies.